stellardave/prefect/docs/cloud/index.md

 ## Events

 Prefect Cloud allows you to see your [events](/cloud/events/).
-Events provide information about the state of your workflows, and can be used as [automation](/concepts/automations/) triggers.
+Use events to provide information about your workflows, or as [automation](/concepts/automations/) triggers.

 ![Prefect UI](/img/ui/event-feed.png)